GeNyaa/moodle-qtype_ubhotspots/README.md

 Developed by Moodle Partner CV&A Consulting, funding Universitat de Barcelona (http://www.ub.edu)

+Updated the original plugin to work with Moodle 3.5+.

 ## Installation

 Download and unzip the file.
 Rename the resulting directory to ubhotspots and move it to